lintingbin/Erl-AutoCompletion/README.md

 If you have set the escript environment variable, you do not need to set the escript value in the configuration file, comment it out.

-#### erlang_project_folder settings

-This configuration item is used to set the folder where you want to add the source code for the auto completion and goto definition function.

-If you comment out this configuration(default), the plugin will read all the files that have been opened by Sublime as the value for this configuration item.

 #### Autocomplete on ":"

 If you want auto-completion on ":", you can define a trigger in the